 London February and March events

-- Join in the Chinese New Year celebrations in London, as the capital welcomes a vibrant parade, live performances in Trafalgar Square and a spectacular fireworks show.
+- Join in the Chinese New Year celebrations in London, as the capital welcomes a vibrant parade, live performances in Trafalgar Square and a spectacular pyrotechnics display.

 - Book a London winter break during February for the ultimate Valentine’s Day treat, where you can enjoy an intimate meal at one of London’s most romantic restaurants or take a loved-up stroll along the beautiful South Bank.